 Speaking About Adoption

-Appropriate adoption language can stop the spread of misconceptions.
+Appropriate adoption language when speaking about adoption can stop the spread of misconceptions.
 By using accurate adoption language, we educate others about adoption.
 We speak and write in appropriate adoption language with the hopes of impacting others so that this language will someday become the norm.

-Choosing the following, appropriate adoption language will accurately reflect the true nature of adoption.
+When speaking about adoption, choose the following, appropriate adoption language.
+This will help to accurately reflect the true nature of adoption.
+After all, adoption is love.

 |Real parent, natural parent||Birth Parent, Biological Parent||Real or natural implies that the adoptive parents are fake or unnatural.|